The White House, Poulton-le-Fylde

-The White House is an historic building in the English market town of Poulton-le-Fylde, Lancashire.
+The White House is a historic building in the English market town of Poulton-le-Fylde, Lancashire.
 It has been designated a Grade II listed building by Historic England.
 The property is located in Queen's Square, around 250 ft to the southeast of the town centre and Market Place.

 A town house, with the ground floor now occupied by businesses, it was built in the mid-18th century, constructed of rendered brick with a cornice gutter and a slate roof.
 It is on a double-pile plan with three storeys.
 It has five bays and the first-floor casement windows are tall with glazing bars; the second-floor windows are smaller.
 The front entrance to the building is flanked by Doric pilasters.

 The White House was an early home of chaplain Harry Viener.